creativecommons/global-network-strategy/GlobalNetworkStrategy-Final.md

 A platform can be proposed by anyone in the broader movement.
 Each platform needs to be approved by the Global Network Council.
 Once a platform is approved, the Council will recommend a coordinator and resources to support its operations.

 While decision-making is limited to Network Members, participation in platform activities is open to anyone.
-Network Members, Network Partners, and contributors may join any platform and are expected to work together to achieve its goals.
+Network Members, Institutional Members, and contributors may join any platform and are expected to work together to achieve its goals.
 Platforms must provide clear, inclusive pathways for contribution, including a strategy for enhancing the diversity of participants.

 Platforms will develop their own consensus-based systems for organising participation, delegating responsibilities, and collaborating.